 Union showdown: Starbucks' Howard Schultz faces Bernie Sanders in the Senate

-It could be a hearing for the history books: Billionaire Howard Schultz, the resolutely anti-union architect of Starbucks, gets questioned by Sen. Bernie Sanders, the outspoken mascot of the union movement in Congress.
+It could be a hearing for the history books: Billionaire Howard Schultz, the resolutely anti-union architect of Starbucks, gets questioned by Sen. Bernie Sanders, the outspoken champion of the union movement in Congress.

 Schultz was once a prominent Democrat hailed as a progressive corporate pioneer of better pay and benefits for service industry workers.
 On Wednesday, he will testify on allegations that Starbucks has been breaking labor laws as it fights its employees' nationwide unionization push.